-Page 2_Green Bay Road Bridge.
+Page 2 Green Bay Road Bridge.
 City of Manitowoc/Town of Manitowoc Rapids.
 Manitowoc County, Wisconsin.

 The Manitowoc River is bridged at two locations in close proximity to the Green Bay Road Bridge.
 The nearest is located on County Trunk R, immediately west of the adjoining residential parcel described previously.
 Built in 1956, this bridge is a two-lane concrete span constructed to bypass the stretch of road now known as Mill Street.
 The second is located approximately one and one-half miles to the west, beyond a bend in the river.
 This bridge is a four-lane concrete structure similar in appearance to the County Trunk R bridge; it was constructed in 1986.
-Known locally as the Broadway Bridge, this structure replaced a single-lane, double-span Pratt through truss constructed by the same company as the Mill Street Bridge in 1886.
+Known locally as the Broadway Bridge, this structure replaced a single-lane. double-span Pratt through truss constructed by the same company as the Mill Street Bridge in 1886.
 This historic bridge was demolished due to safety and traffic concerns in 1986.
-The Green Bay Road Bridge's immediate environs, however, are still largely intact and as a result, the Green Bay Road Bridge is understood to have good contextual integrity.
+The Green Bay Road Bridge is understood to have good contextual integrity.